 When pursuing assets offshore your legal opponent must post a bond to sue your trust, pay all legal fees (unless successful in suit) and do all of this without a contingency fee agreement.

 Offshore asset protection trusts remain the stronger option for those who are comfortable with or embrace a global asset protection plan.

 Domestic asset protection trusts are setup quickly, are the far less expensive option and provide substantial creditor protection as well as high estate planning value.
-Offshore asset protection trusts are the only planning tool that offers a flawless protection history and years of case law protecting assets from US judgments and court orders.
+Nevada is the best US jurisdiction according to our research.
+However, offshore asset protection trusts are the only planning tool that offers a flawless protection history and years of case law protecting assets from US judgments and court orders.

 Domestic asset protection tools can be used in concert with offshore legal structures.
 When you spread your protection plan out in multiple jurisdictions your legal opponent must fight a battle on more than one front which is a protective layer all to its own.
 There are situations where a domestic planning tool is sufficient and there is no need to bear the expense and time of a complex offshore plan.

 Making these determinations should be done with an experienced professional advisor who can assist you with your specific situation and guide you through the process of deciding what is right for you.

 When you absolutely have to be sure that your assets are protected from just about anything, including exempt creditors defined by US states law or judgments, a properly established offshore asset protection trust is the only option available.